huysentruitw/projecto/README.md

 }
 ```

 The above projection is a simple example that does not override the `FetchNextSequenceNumber` and `IncrementNextSequenceNumber` method.
-If you want to persist the next event sequence number, you'll have to override those methods and fetch/store the sequence number from your store.
+If you want to persist the next event sequence number, you'll have to override those methods and fetch/store the sequence number from/to your store.

 ### Projector